opensvc/docs.opensvc.com/source/agent.service.container.docker.private_registry.rst

 The registry is up and running.

 .. warning:: The docker registry does not deal with access control.
 As soon as the docker container is up, everyone is allowed to push/pull images to/from the registry.
-You can add authentification via the OpenSVC collector or a tiers solution, or simply bind the registry to the loopback ip address for a development laptop.
+You can add authentification via the OpenSVC collector or a tier solution, or simply bind the registry to the loopback ip address for a development laptop.

 Testing the registry
 --------------------